Mersock/aws-eks-fluxcd-demo/README.md

 git pull
 ```

-- In the `clusters/eks/flux-system` directory, modify the Kustomization to be as follows
+- In the `clusters/eks/flux-system` directory, modify the Kustomization to be as follows then push to main branch.
 PS.
-Don't forget to change ARN from the IAM role create in the previous step
+Don't forget to change ARN from the IAM role create in the previous step.
 ```
 apiVersion: kustomize.config.k8s.io/v1beta1
 kind: Kustomization